fblissjr/mlx-funbox/README.md

 mlx and mlx-lm CLI toolbox for my own personal use, and maybe yours too. primary built to test out [cohere's command-r plus model](https://docs.cohere.com/docs/command-r-plus) using mlx + cohere's open weights release on [hugging face](https://huggingface.co/CohereForAI/c4ai-command-r-plus). quantized weights are available on the mlx-community org on hugging face [here](https://huggingface.co/mlx-community/c4ai-command-r-plus-4bit)

 ## updates
+- There's some brokenness with the prompt.
+TBD.
 - Tool use now works.
 See tools.json to define your tools.
 You can run this by piping in your content and passing in the json object of tools available.
 - example: ```cat long_article.md | python fff.py "Tell me what's super funny about this" -m /Users/fredbliss/mlx/Storage/cohere_c4ai-command-r-plus-mlx-4bit-128g --use-tools tools.json```